 The Program Year shall be July 1st through June 30th of the following year.

-In accordance with the CG, Chapter By-Laws and revisions to Chapter By-Laws shall be approved by a majority of the Chapter Executive Board and a two-thirds vote of the general membership of the Chapter who are either present at a regularly scheduled meeting or by voting through an electronic ballot distributed to the general Chapter Membership, and then sent to the National office for approval by the National Secretary, or the Executive Vice President as the designated representative.
+In accordance with the CG, Chapter By-Laws and revisions to Chapter By-Laws shall be approved by a majority of the Chapter Executive Board and a two-thirds vote of the general membership of the Chapter who are either present at a regularly scheduled meeting or by voting through an electronic ballot distributed to the general Chapter Membership, and then sent to the National office for approval by the National Association Secretary, or the National President’s designated representative.

 Chapter By-Laws shall be revised when there are major changes to the CG that create an inconsistency between that document and these By-Laws, or no longer than every 5 years, but a failure to revise the Chapter By-Laws shall not make the By-Laws invalid.
 If at the 5th year, the By-Laws are still a valid rendition of Chapter operations, they shall be resubmitted to the National Office without revision.